January 7, 2025

 Solutions:

-• Use AI-driven tools like Google’s Perspective API to detect inappropriate content.
+• Use content filters or moderation tools.
+You can use AI-driven tools like Google’s Perspective API to detect inappropriate content.

-• For the app that has been previously rejected, publish it with a new account and be careful about spamming this time.
+• Avoid spamming.
+For the app that was previously rejected, publish it with a new account and be cautious about spamming this time.
 Ensure the address on this account differs from the one on the previous account, and don’t link them together in any way.

 2. Copyright issues